CarterFendley / CC BY-SA 4.0 · Wikimedia Commons

 - NSSL Lane 1 contracts are awards but not guaranteed launch orders — Space Force must certify Stoke before booking missions.

-- Capital intensive: even with $260M Series C, reaching orbit and full reusability likely requires additional multi-hundred-million-dollar rounds.
+- Capital intensive: even with ~$1.34B raised through the $860M Series D, reaching orbit and full reusability may require further rounds.

 Recent Milestones